fnl/libfnl/README.rst

 ``fnl.nlp``
     currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus, and a module collecting all Penn tags
 ``fnl.stat``
-    a module to evaluate inter-rator Kappa scores and a module to develop text classifiers based on Scikit-Learn_ ``fnl.text``
+    a module to evaluate inter-rater Kappa scores and a module to develop text classifiers based on Scikit-Learn_ ``fnl.text``
     modules to extract, tokenize, segment sentences (based on NLTK_), and annotate text (strings) ``fnl.utils``